perdian/flightlog/README.md

 The `client_id` and `client_secret` can be obtained by registering a new application on the Lufthansa developer portal (https://developer.lufthansa.com/).

+# Automatic backup

+The system can automatically create a backup archive of the complete data (users including their stored flights).
+To enable the backup two properties need to be set in the `application.yml` configuration file:

+    flighttracker:
+      backup:
+        cron: 0 0 5 * * 1
+        target: file:/data/flighttracker/backup/

+The `cron` value defines the times when the backup operations should run and the `target` values defines the directory where the backup archives are being written into.

+The backup archives themselves adhere to the naming convention `flighttracker-backup-<date>.xml` where `<date>` will be replaced with the date on which the backup is being performed.

 # Known limitations

 There are a few known limitations which will hopefully be addressed in future versions: